robagar/pendower/README.md

 * Pendower Beach, Cornwall - my local beach, great for swimming and very occasionally surfable :)
 * ...but can be configured for other locations

+For the configured spot it shows the next three days
+* High and low tides
+* Wave heights over time (combined swell and wind waves)
+* Sunrise and sunset, with nautical twilight

 Data from the fantastic [stormglass.io](https://stormglass.io) API.
 It only makes three requests per day, so is well under the limit for the free non-commercial plan.

 ## Installation